FrameworkComputer/linux-docs/framework16/AI-300/nvidia-driver-install-Fedora.md

 This will tell you your installed NVIDIA driver version.

-You're NVIDIA driver is installed and ready for dGPU enabled Steam gaming, compute tasks, NVENC GPU rendering for video editors, etc.
+**Your NVIDIA driver is installed and ready for dGPU enabled Steam gaming, compute tasks, NVENC GPU rendering for video editors, etc.**

 ### How to determine if your dGPU is active